hindutva/hindutva.github.io/main/polity/sick-india/problems/dumbocracy.md

     - this hinders general progress and business (which prefer stable guidelines)
     - This is exploited by our national and civilizational enemies.
 - Short-termism
+- Susceptibility to intolerant demographically growing communities (eg. fanatical Muslims and Christians).
+This leads to the destruction of national ethos over generations.
 - Susceptibility to propaganda by manipulation of public opinion and opposition (see [subversion](../subversion/) page)
 - Corruption
 - Relatively more inefficient and harder to pivot.